secretlifeof/juhuui/README.md

 ## Motivation

-The goal was to build a relatively small UI library without dependencies (not completely met).
-Using atomic CSS was an idea that came along afterwards.
-This is my first open source project and also my first using typescript.
-Calling it type safe would be an exaggeration.
+Creating a design system tool with a clean API.
+One that creates atomic CSS classes.
+Merging and creating variants should feel simple (hopefully that is the case).

 Any feedback is met with love and curiosity.
 Have fun! 💚

 ## Future stuff

-- [ ] ForwardRef 🤯 (need help implementing this)
+- [x] ForwardRef works for styled components not inline
 - [ ] Add vendor prefix to options
 - [ ] Minimal version without a default theme
 - [ ] Default React/Preact versions without a need for calling setup